 Playback & Data Capture

 Høglund Playback function is one of the most important solutions we have ever developed.
-It’s an extremely helpful tool when troubleshooting incidents, enabling the operator to go back in time and see all alarms and events as if it were live data.
+It’s an extremely helpful tool when troubleshooting incidents- unmatched in the market, enabling the operator to go back in time and see all alarms and events as if it were live data.

 Høglund Playback function is an integrated logging system with graphical presentation.
 All signals are stored into a history file with a storage capacity for up to a year logging length, depending on disk size.
 When running in playback mode, the operator can see all displays as in real time mode.
 The operator is able to go back in time to a specific time period or incident.
 He may then navigate though all displays continuously and freeze the playback with the pause button.
 The operator can then step backwards or forwards in the intervals set by the "step factor" and with the PLAY button, continue the playback.